Shamanthkrishna/WebDevTutorialProjects/README.md

 Welcome to the Web Development Practice Projects repository!
 This collection features hands-on projects created during my journey to mastering web development, guided by tutorials in HTML, CSS, and JavaScript.

 ## Project List
+1. **Weather App**
-1. Weather App: This code is a concise Weather App webpage, using HTML, CSS, and JavaScript.
+   - This code is a concise Weather App webpage, using HTML, CSS, and JavaScript.
 Users input a city name, and the app fetches real-time weather data, displaying temperature, city, humidity, and wind speed with corresponding weather icons.
+3. **To-Do List**
-2. To-Do List: This is a simple web-based to-do list application built with HTML, CSS, and JavaScript.
+   - This is a simple web-based to-do list application built with HTML, CSS, and JavaScript.
 It allows users to add, mark as completed, delete, and clear tasks.
 The tasks are saved in the browser's local storage, so they persist across page reloads.
-3. Quiz Application:
+5. **Quiz Application**
+   - This is a simple web-based quiz application built with HTML, CSS, and JavaScript.
+The application presents a series of questions to the user, tracks their score, and displays the final score at the end of the quiz.

 ...

 ## Credits